-Please note that the non-binding attempts apply to all exams (except for the final thesis), even for module component exams.
-Should the exam consist of module component exams, the non-binding exam option counts only towards the applicable component exam, but it still uses up one free examination attempt.
+Please note that the non-binding exam option applies to all exams (except for the final thesis), even for module component examinations.
+In case the exam consist of module component examinations, the non-binding exam option counts only towards the applicable component examinations, but it still uses up one free examination attempt.

-You may only apply the non-binding exam option if you are within the standard period of study.
+You may only register a non-binding exam if you are within the standard period of study.

-Please submit the completed form to the Examination Office (during office hours, by mail, or by placing it into the office mailbox) no later than 10 working days from the announcement of your examination results.
+Please submit the completed form to the Examination Office (during office hours, by mail, or into the office mailbox) no later than 14 calendar days after the announcement of your examination results.

 Please note the cutoff period for the registration.
-The date on which the exam grade is announced is the date on which it appears in the campus management system (PULS).
+The announcement of the grade equals the date of the entry of the grade into the campus management system (PULS).

-To register for a repeat examination after taking the non-binding exam option, you must use PULS, if your program is administered through the PULS system.
-If your program of study provides registration lists, you must again register through the list.
+The registration for a repeat examination after taking the non-binding exam option must be done by accessing PULS if your course of studies is supervised by the PULS system.
+In case your course of studies requires registration by lists, you have to re-register the examination by lists.